MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-uxt-ch4.md

 ## Download the Mixed Reality Toolkit UX Tools plugin

-1. Clone or download and unzip the MRTK UX Tools plugin from the [UX Tools GitHub repository](https://github.com/microsoft/MixedReality-UXTools-Unreal)
+1. Clone or download and unzip the latest release of the MRTK UX Tools plugin from the [UX Tools GitHub repository](https://github.com/microsoft/MixedReality-UXTools-Unreal/releases)

 2. In your chess project root folder, create a new folder called “Plugins”.
 Copy /UXToolsGame/Plugins/UXTools/ from the MixedReality-UXTools-Unreal repository into this folder.
 Restart the Unreal editor.